Tonywuhk/realai.org/background/cognitive-science.md

 ---
 # Cognitive Science

 Cognitive science is the interdisciplinary, scientific study of the mind and its processes.
 Cognitive scientists borrow from fields such as linguistics, psychology, artificial intelligence, philosophy, neuroscience, and anthropology.
+[Tenenbaum (2017)](https://www.youtube.com/watch?v=Z3mFBEOH2y4) characterizes the cognitive science perspective of AI as "reverse engineering the mind."
+Using Marr's three [levels of analysis](https://en.wikipedia.org/wiki/David_Marr_(neuroscientist)#Levels_of_analysis), he sees cognitive science perspective as a top-down one, starting from computational theory, moving down through various algorithmic aspects before arriving at implementation, whereas the [neuroscience](neuroscience.md) perspective, very very roughly, is bottom-up.

 ## AGI Projects